AriFordsham/GHCWiki/status/may14.md

 - **Partial type signatures** - Thomas Winant and Dominique Devriese (with support from Simon PJ) have been working on partial type signatures for GHC.
 A partial type signature is a type signature that can contain *wildcards*, written as underscores.
 These wildcards can be types unknown to the programmer or types he doesn't care to annotate.
 The type checker will use the annotated parts of the partial type signature to type check the program, and infer the types for the wildcards.
 A wildcard can also occur at the end of the constraints part of a type signature, which indicates that an arbitrary number of extra constraints may be inferred.
 Whereas TypedHoles allow holes in your terms, PartialTypeSignatures allow holes in your types.
 The design as well as a working implementation are currently being simplified \[PTS\].

-- **TLS Support in AMQP library** - Alain O'Dea, Holger Reinhardt, Vincent Hanquez, and Michael Klishin collaborated to provide TLS support for the Advanced Message Queing Protocol (AMQP) library.
-This involved replacing the existing GHC.IO.Handle transport with Network.Connection.
-Vincent provided a pure Haskell implementation of TLS in the connection library and addressed a deadlock issue that the AMQP library's multithreaded use of connections uncovered.
-Options were added to control whether TLS was desired and whether or not to perform certificate verification.

 ## Back-end and runtime system

+- **Dynamic space limits** - Edward has been working on dynamic space limits for Haskell, whereby you can run some code in a container with a maximum space limit associated with it.
+There's working code \[RLIMITS\] but there are some barriers to getting it deployable in GHC (it requires a new compilation mode ala prof, and it doesn't yet work with GHCi or 32-bit).
+We're not yet sure if this will make it for 7.10, but look out!

 - **CPU-specific optimizations** - Austin is currently investigating the implementation of CPU-specific optimisations for GHC, including new `-march` and `-mcpu` flags to adjust tuning for a particular processor.
 Right now, there is some preliminary work towards optimizing copies on later Intel machines.
 There's interest in expanding this further as well.

 - **Changes to static closures for faster garbage collection** - Edward is working on an overhaul of how static closures represented at runtime to eliminate some expensive memory dereferences in the GC hotpath.
 The initial results are encouraging: these changes can result in an up to 8% in the runtime of some GC heavy benchmarks \[HEAPALLOCED\].

-- **Coverity** - Austin & friends have began running the Coverity static analyzer over the GHC runtime system in an attempt to weed out bugs \[CoverityScan\].
+- **Coverity** - Austin & friends have began running the Coverity static analyzer over the GHC runtime system in an attempt to weed out bugs \[Coverity\].
 This has luckily reported several very useful issues to us, and identified some possible cleanup.
 These fixes are also going into the 7.8 branch, and GHC and its associated code will be scanned by Coverity continuously in the future.

 - **New, smaller array type** - Johan Tibell has recently added a new array type, `SmallArray#`, which uses less memory (2 words) than the `Array#` type, at the cost of being more expensive to garbage collect for array sizes large than 128 elements.